 It is thrilling to explore some of the possibilities technology can introduce.
 Hiking through mountain thickets for a herbalist, will not be quite an adventure without the interesting possibility to discover a new herb, an indigenous weed or a revolutionary cure for a rare disease.

 Have you never questioned yourself why a small business may begin from a garage, struggle through capitalist economies, but still rise to a global sized corporate?
-Sometimes this realms of the future appear minimalistic, like a scarce idea with nowhere to go, yet the yearning alone to solve life problems will in a beautiful but simple way, propel these ideas to the mountains higher above than NASA’ s next space-shuttle.
-It’s a similar possibility that a card sized Linux micro invention introduced to technology students and enthusiasts alike, the Raspberry PI.
+Sometimes these realms of the future appear minimalistic, like a scarce idea with nowhere to go, yet the yearning alone to solve life problems will in a beautiful but simple way, propel these ideas to the mountains higher above than NASA’s s next space-shuttle.
+It’s a similar possibility that a card-sized Linux micro invention introduced to technology students and enthusiasts alike, the Raspberry Pi.

 Raspberry falls into the category of open hardware devices.
 Its main components include a c.p.u, graphics card, memory, USB and a controller.
 The c.p.u is a quad-core of about 1200 MHz based on the A.R.M cortex architecture and 1GB of RAM.

-Although the original creators of raspberry intended to create a mini-device to teach children how to code and raise interest in computer science, the invention has out stood its setting to a variety of more advanced functionalities.
-All made possible by a vibrant community of computer engineers and hobbyist who saw its potential more than that of a just learning tool.
+Although the original creators of raspberry intended to create a mini-device to teach children how to code and raise interest in computer science, the invention has outstood its setting to a variety of more advanced functionalities.
+All made possible by a vibrant community of computer engineers and hobbyists who saw its potential more than that of a just learning tool.

 What however makes the raspberry a great micro-computer is its low power usage, mobility, and low processing power needs.